shurik179/yozh/docs/library/UI.rst

 Display, buttons, LEDs
 ======================

-Yozh contains a buzzer,  two NeoPixel  LEDs in the back and an 128x64 OLED screen and two buttons on the top plate, for interaction with the user.
+Yozh contains a buzzer,  two NeoPixel  LEDs in the back and an 240x135 color TFT screen and three buttons on the top plate, for interaction with the user.
 To control them, use the functions below.

 LEDs